bhayatus/SCRUMtious/docs/sprint 0/PB.md

+Priorities (Lower is more important, using a linear sequence)

 As a general user I want to make an account and log into it so that I can use the functionalities and tools provided from the app
+Priority: 1
+Points: 3
 Criteria of Satisfaction:
 * Signing up:
   * I need to choose my username